The 25 Most Successful College Basketball Teams Since 2000, Scored By NCAA Tournament Bracket Rules

 1. Kansas – 68 Points

 I’ll admit, I was even surprised.
 UNC, Duke, Florida and UConn have all won more championships this century than Kansas, so how could the Jayhawks come out on top?
 Consistency.
 Kansas has reached four Final Fours, winning the 2008 national title and finishing as the runner up in both 2003 and 2012.
 The Jayhawks also have three more Elite Eight appearances, making it seven years in which they’ve won at least three games.
 Like Duke, there are only two years (2005 & 2006) in which they didn’t win an NCAA Tournament game.
-When all the numbers were tallied, it was clear that Kansas is the team that has performed (statistically) the best in NCAA games this century.
+When all the numbers were tallied, it was clear that Kansas is the team that has performed (statistically) the best in NCAA games since 2000.
 Rock Chalk.